 Cameroon requires a commercial invoice and a bill of lading for all imported goods.
 Shipping marks and numbers must match exactly those on the invoices and the goods.
-Three copies of the invoices are necessary for surface shipments while four copies are necessary for air shipments.
+Three copies of the invoices are necessary for surface shipments, while four copies are necessary for air shipments.
 The importer must also present an "agreement" and/or exemption, if appropriate.
-Documentation of bank transactions is required only if the value of the imported goods exceeds CFA franc 2,000,000.
-This is also true for a pre-shipment inspection certificate, called a Clean Report of Findings from SGS.
+Documentation of bank transactions is required only if the value of the imported goods exceeds CFA francs 2,000,000.
+This is also true for preshipment inspection certificates, which require a "clean reports of findings" from SGS.
 For certain imports, such as second-hand clothing, certificates of non-infestation are also required.